 Subsequent to obtaining my PhD, between 2006 - 2007, I worked on the EURECA project on delimiting the research concept, funded by the European Commission at the University of Manchester.
 Between 2007 and 2009, I was postdoctoral fellow at the University of Gothenburg, working on a project on the normative distinctions netween natural and assisted human reproduction.
 Between 2010 and 2012, I worked at Karolinska Institutet where I taught research ethics to PhD students.
 Between 2012 and 2013, I worked at Maastricht University, on a project on the ethics of research towards developing human gametes in vitro.
-Since 2012, I work at Umeå University, while also retaining an affilliation with the University of Gothenburg.
+Since 2012, I work at Umeå University.

 Every semester, I teach an intesive course on Research Ethics to PhD students at the Faculty of Science and Technology.
 I briefly describe how I teach this course in this blog post (in Swedish).
 I have taught Research Ethics in several research areas and at different universities, to students at all levels (undergraduate and graduate) as well as PhD supervisors and other researchers.

 Other courses/seminars I have taught include: